-- 1. Students must comply with the required health program of Kent State University Salem Campus and their assigned Clinical Education Setting.
-Failure to comply with the health program of the Clinical Education Setting is cause for dismissal from the program. - a.
-New students are required to have a negative drug screen report as completed through Quest Laboratories and uploaded into the CastleBranch portal prior to entry into the program.
-Students with a positive or inconclusive drug screen cannot be assigned to a Clinical Education Setting. - b.
-New students are required to have a form completed by their health care provider that they are in good health prior to entry into the program. - c.
-New students are required to submit negative TB testing and immunization records prior to attendance at the clinical site. - 2.
+- 1. Students must comply with the health requirements of Kent State University Salem Radiologic Technology program and their assigned Clinical Education Setting.
+Failure to comply with the health requirements is cause for dismissal from the program.
+All required documentation must be uploaded into the CastleBranch portal one week prior to the start of clinical experience. - a.
+New students are required to have a negative drug screen report as completed through Quest Laboratories.
+Students with a positive or inconclusive drug screen cannot attend a clinical education setting without appropriate documentation from a practitioner. - b.
+New students are required to have a form completed by their health care provider that they are in good health. - c.
+New students are required to submit negative TB testing and immunization records. - 2.
 Students are not employees of the Clinical Education Setting and are not covered by worker's compensation. - 3.
 Students are urged to provide their own health insurance coverage.
 The University does not assume or provide free medical insurance coverage for students in the clinical areas or on campus.
 Students may purchase health insurance coverage by contacting University Health Services at the Kent Campus.
 Students are responsible for the payment of all bills incurred if an accident should happen at the campus or clinical site.
 Some clinical sites require the student to show proof of health insurance. - 4.
 Any illness, communicable disease, or other condition that might affect the health of the student, patients, or staff should be reported immediately to the program faculty and Clinical Preceptor.
 The student may be asked to leave the campus or clinical site if the health condition may harm others. - 5.
 If a student experiences a change in health (i.e. fracture, surgery, etc.) after he/she begins clinical, then medical documentation will be necessary stating if a student is able to perform with no restrictions (see technical standards).
 If full duty is not possible, a conference between program officials will take place to discuss a plan for completion of clinical assignments. - 6.
-Due to the physical nature of the profession of radiologic technology, a student may not be allowed to attend clinicals if there is an injury that requires them to have a cast, sling, crutches or any other apparatus that may interfere with the student's ability to perform procedures or puts a patient at risk.
-Some devices (splints, boots, etc.) may be permitted with physician and Clinical Coordinator approvals.
+Due to the physical nature of the profession of radiologic technology, a student may not be allowed to attend clinical if there is an injury that requires them to have a cast, sling, crutches or any other apparatus that may interfere with the student's ability to perform procedures or poses a patient safety concern.
+Some devices (splints, boots, etc.) may be permitted with physician, Clinical Coordinator, and/or clinical education site approval.
 Open toed or heel boots are not permitted at the clinical site.
 The Clinical Coordinator must be notified immediately of any situation that prevents performance. - 7.
-Students will be allowed to attend clinicals if they provide a full medical release and are able to meet all technical standards. - 8.
+Students will be allowed to resume attendance at clinical when a full medical release is provided indicating they are able to meet all technical standards. - 8.
 All absent time will need to be completed as stated in the attendance policy. - 9.
 New students are required to have both a state and federal background check prior to program start.
 FastFingerprints provides fingerprinting on campus or at local sites.
 The results are uploaded into the CastleBranch portal by FastFingerprints.
 Applicants with a record must seek advisement from the radiology program director prior to applying.
 Applicants will be advised to contact the American Registry of Radiologic Technologists Ethics Committee prior to the program start (www.arrt.org).